endomapper/NR-SLAM/README.md

 ```

 # 5. Hamlyn Examples
-[Hamlyn dataset](http://hamlyn.doc.ic.ac.uk/vision/) is a set of endoscopy sequences recorder with a monocular and stereo endoscope.
+[Hamlyn dataset](http://hamlyn.doc.ic.ac.uk/vision/) is a set of endoscopy sequences recorded with a monocular and stereo endoscope.

 1. Download the dataset from the [webpage](http://hamlyn.doc.ic.ac.uk/vision/).
-(Disclaimer: unfortunately the web page is usually down. please contact the original dataset authors to get the images).
+(Disclaimer: unfortunately the web page is often down.
+Please contact the dataset authors to get the images).

 2. Execute the following command:
 ```